element-hq/policies/docs/ems/privacy_notice.md

 This document is designed to explain Data Protections issues relating to Element Customers and Users.
 Put simply, you're a Customer if you're paying (or otherwise compensating) Element to provide a dedicated hosted messaging service.
 If you have an account registered on a homeserver that you use to send and receive messages, or use the Element chat app to connect any server within the Matrix Protocol, you are a User.

-It is possible to be both a Customer and a User, but we encourage you to consider these roles separately when thinking about Data Privacy concerns.
+It is possible to be both a Customer and a User, but we encourage you to consider these roles separately when thinking about Data Protection concerns.

 ### 1.3 Changes to This Document